Tennant (NYSE:TNC) Issues FY 2022 Earnings Guidance

-Tennant (NYSE:TNC – Get Rating) last released its quarterly earnings results on Thursday, February 24th.
-The industrial products company reported $0.71 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.63 by $0.08.
-The company had revenue of $276.40 million for the quarter, compared to the consensus estimate of $281.35 million.
+Tennant (NYSE:TNC – Get Rating) last issued its earnings results on Thursday, February 24th.
+The industrial products company reported $0.71 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.63 by $0.08.
+The business had revenue of $276.40 million for the quarter, compared to analyst estimates of $281.35 million.
 Tennant had a net margin of 5.47% and a return on equity of 18.43%.
 Tennant’s revenue was up 1.2% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.48 earnings per share.
-On average, analysts predict that Tennant will post 4.3 earnings per share for the current year.
+During the same period in the prior year, the firm earned $0.48 earnings per share.
+On average, equities analysts predict that Tennant will post 4.3 earnings per share for the current year.

-Several institutional investors and hedge funds have recently made changes to their positions in TNC.
-Royal Bank of Canada raised its stake in shares of Tennant by 2,340.7% in the second quarter.
-Royal Bank of Canada now owns 1,318 shares of the industrial products company’s stock valued at $105,000 after acquiring an additional 1,264 shares during the period.
-Wells Fargo & Company MN raised its stake in shares of Tennant by 8.5% in the second quarter.
-Wells Fargo & Company MN now owns 10,834 shares of the industrial products company’s stock valued at $865,000 after acquiring an additional 851 shares during the period.
-Morgan Stanley raised its stake in shares of Tennant by 52.1% in the second quarter.
-Morgan Stanley now owns 71,651 shares of the industrial products company’s stock valued at $5,721,000 after acquiring an additional 24,556 shares during the period.
-Millennium Management LLC raised its stake in shares of Tennant by 52.4% in the third quarter.
-Millennium Management LLC now owns 15,068 shares of the industrial products company’s stock valued at $1,114,000 after acquiring an additional 5,180 shares during the period.
-Finally, Bank of New York Mellon Corp raised its stake in shares of Tennant by 1.5% in the third quarter.
-Bank of New York Mellon Corp now owns 237,474 shares of the industrial products company’s stock valued at $17,561,000 after acquiring an additional 3,481 shares during the period.
-86.38% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in TNC.
+Thrivent Financial for Lutherans raised its holdings in shares of Tennant by 563.6% in the fourth quarter.
+Thrivent Financial for Lutherans now owns 100,251 shares of the industrial products company’s stock valued at $8,124,000 after purchasing an additional 85,144 shares during the last quarter.
+BlackRock Inc. raised its holdings in shares of Tennant by 2.7% in the fourth quarter.
+BlackRock Inc. now owns 2,807,221 shares of the industrial products company’s stock valued at $227,498,000 after purchasing an additional 73,363 shares during the last quarter.
+Morgan Stanley raised its holdings in shares of Tennant by 52.1% in the second quarter.
+Morgan Stanley now owns 71,651 shares of the industrial products company’s stock valued at $5,721,000 after purchasing an additional 24,556 shares during the last quarter.
+JPMorgan Chase & Co. raised its holdings in shares of Tennant by 157.0% in the fourth quarter.
+JPMorgan Chase & Co. now owns 34,176 shares of the industrial products company’s stock valued at $2,769,000 after purchasing an additional 20,877 shares during the last quarter.
+Finally, State Street Corp raised its holdings in shares of Tennant by 1.8% in the fourth quarter.
+State Street Corp now owns 610,597 shares of the industrial products company’s stock valued at $49,483,000 after purchasing an additional 11,062 shares during the last quarter.
+Hedge funds and other institutional investors own 86.38% of the company’s stock.

 Tennant Co engages in the design, manufacture, and marketing of cleaning solutions.
 Its products include equipment for maintaining surfaces in industrial, commercial, and outdoor environments, detergent-free and other sustainable cleaning technologies, cleaning tools and supplies, and coatings for protecting, repairing and upgrading surfaces.